upcschool-cloud-arch/contenido/19-gitops-cicd/labs/lab30-infra-pipeline/README.md

 ## Configure the base workflow

-5.1- First, check the `Actions` functionality is enabled in your repository, and that you can access to the correspoding tab.
+5.1- First, make sure the `Actions` functionality is enabled in your repository, and you can access to the correspoding tab.

 ```bash
 echo "https://github.com/$GH_USER/poc-actions-terraform/actions"